If you are in the market to buy a telescope, the chances are very high that you will stumble upon choosing between

 - As reflector telescopes can easily be upscaled in size, the mirrors inside the telescope must be cleaned because of their open construction.

 - Relatively hard to use as optics may require frequent alignment

 Refractor Telescope Or Reflective Telescope Which One Is Better?

-As we learned earlier, refractor telescopes suffer from chromatic aberration and lens sag problem.
+We learned that refractor telescopes suffer from chromatic aberration and lens sag problems.
 But Reflector telescopes do not suffer from any of these problems.
-And the picture quality is better on the reflector telescope thanks to the larger size of its objective.
+And the picture quality is better on the reflector telescope thanks to its larger objective size.

-Reflector telescopes dodge the chromatic aberration problem because of using a convex mirror as objective.
-And as mirrors can be supported from behind, they do not suffer from the sag problem as refractor telescope does.
-As a result, reflective telescopes can be much larger in size than refractor telescopes.
+Reflector telescopes dodge the chromatic aberration problem by using a convex mirror as the objective.
+And as mirrors can be supported from behind, they do not suffer from the sag problem as refractor telescopes.
+As a result, reflective telescopes can be much larger than refractor telescopes.

-So we can conclude that reflector telescopes definitely have an upper hand over the refractive telescope.
-Mainly because most of the problems faced by the refractor telescope can be solved by using the reflector telescope.
+So we can conclude that reflector telescopes have the upper hand over the refractive telescope mainly because most of the problems faced by the refractor telescope can be solved using the reflector telescope.

 If you are looking for a telescope to use professionally, a reflector telescope is the one you should go with.
-As they can capture more light and can provide superior image quality over the refractor telescope.
+They can capture more light and provide superior image quality over the refractor telescope.

-And if you are a hobbyist, a refractor telescope is the perfect type of telescope for you.
-Because they can be compact and are much easier to maintain compared to reflector telescope.
+And if you are a hobbyist, a refractor telescope is the perfect type of telescope for you because it can be compact and are much easier to maintain than reflector telescopes.